Street party insurance

 The risks at street parties are usually very low and so the risk of liability to organisers and councils is low.
 This is because they are self-organised by residents right outside their door and activities are usually very modest.

-Instead of insurance many councils use an Indemnity Clause for someone to sign on behalf of the street if the Council feels that they need to protect their liability – and we have a good example of this.
+Instead of insurance many councils use an Indemnity Clause or conditions for someone to sign on behalf of the street if the Council feels that they need to protect their liability – and we have a good example of this.
+Bristol has over 100 street parties each year and the Council gives conditions in a signed indemnity clauses.

-Residents should be aware of potential questions about the validity and limitations of such insurance in street parties which are usually loosely arranged events, where often there is no constituted organisation, formal group or records involved.
+Be aware of the validity and limitations of such insurance in street parties which are usually loosely arranged events, where often there is no constituted organisation, formal group or records involved.

 Whoever buys the insurance, or signs a Disclaimer, is in effect doing so on behalf of the street and is not practically, and cannot be, responsible for the event, because they are not in charge of it – they cannot alone control what other participants do.